SairajMN/daily-logger/daily-task.md

 07/05/2025

-- making transcation on zkSync
+- making transaction on zkSync
 - Solidity fundamentals
-- adding new php peoject to GitHub
+- adding new php project to GitHub